Updated: Nov 1, 2021

 Real estate investments are a central part of my overall investment portfolio and plan for financial independence.
 I currently only own one single family rental property, but am under contract for another (scheduled to close next month).
 I'm just getting started here.
 My plan is to have a dozen or so rental properties by the time I call it quits from my W2 job and enter into the next phase of my career & life.
+If you're a beginner in real estate investing, here's a good article to get you started.

 I've decided to utilize turnkey providers for building out my rental property portfolio.
 Thus far I've used Memphis Investment Properties and the experience has been positive.
 I will most likely continue to invest with them over the next few years (until I get my portfolio to the size I want it to be and then move to just maintaining what I own).